by: Sean Dietrich

 I really love Southern Fiction.
 It, along with historical fiction, is by far my favorite genre.
 When the two come together they are always a must-read for me.
 Sean Dietrich is known for his southern persona and storytelling and this story did not disappoint.

 This book has all the things I love, a gritty struggle to make ends meet, strong but endearing characters, all set among the historical south.
-I really loved the characters as well as the voice of the novel.
-I also thought the pacing was great and I really didn’t get bored with the story at all.

 This is one of those books that really make you appreciate the things that we have today and appreciate those that came before us.
 It also brings home the fact that life experiences are more important than having things and happiness is not always in what we can acquire.